eisensafran/brokken/README.md

 - the number glyphs need some rework/finetuning
 - all punctuations need some testing
 - the ogonek diacritic instance uses currently the `bottom`-anchor point, not the `ogonek`-anchor point
+- missing characters for Catalan (therefore failing the `GF_Latin_Core`-test by fontbakery)

+## Useful Commands
 - The builds are created using `fontmake` (`fontmake -i -g ../sources/brokken.glyphs`) which needs to be run inside the `fonts` directory.
 (The argument `-i` is given in order to interpolate between the masters, otherwise only the `thin` and `bold` masters are exported to `ttf`/`otf`)  See [here](https://github.com/googlefonts/fontmake).
-- note to self: Python3 virtual environment: `source myenv/bin/activate`
+- activate Python3 virtual environment: `source myenv/bin/activate`
+- run QA-tool fontbakery with Google Fonts template: `fontbakery check-googlefonts Brokken-Bold.ttf --full-lists` (reports can be found in the `reports` directory).

 ## Design/Approach
 The font attempts a hybrid between a brutalist aesthetic, at times reminiscent of a *Textura*, and a design that evokes the aesthetics of 1980s pen-and-paper role-playing games and fantasy novels.
 As a ‘creative constraint’, the font does not use any Bézier curves.
 The name ‘Brokken’ is derived from its rock-like appearance (German ‘Brocken’ = chunk, bolder), the approach that all letters are created by combining chunks, and that the overall design is strongly influenced by ‘broken’ typography (such as *Textura*, *Element*, etc.).